ModExpertCSGTA/kiddion-s-modest-menu-GTA-V/README.md

 ## ⚙️ Additional Settings

-- **Custom Key Bindings**: You can modify the key bindings by editing the `config.xml` file located in the same folder as the `modestmenu.exe`.
 - **Save Settings**: Your preferences and configurations will be saved automatically and loaded each time you run the menu.

 ## ❌ How to Exit